adumont/adumont.github.io/index.md

   - /projects/
 ---

 These projects and articles are hobbies I spend (or have spent) my free time on.
+You can also look at [this page](/talks) to see the presentations I have given at FORTH2020 meetings.

 - [AlexFORTH for 6502](https://github.com/adumont/hb6502/tree/main/forth#alexforth-for-6502): My own *freely influenced* FORTH implementation for my 6502 breadboard computer.
 You can also run it in py65 emulation.
 Watch the [presentation](https://adumont.github.io/talks/) I gave about it for FORTH2020 group.
 You can also try it online [here](https://replit.com/@AlexandreDumon1/Alex-Forth).
 I also made a version for the [Cerberus2080](https://github.com/adumont/CERBERUS2080#cerberus2080).